layoutBox/FlexLayout/README.md

 FlexLayout has methods to set the view’s minimum and maximum width, and minimum and maximum height.

-YOGA DOC: Using MinWidth, MinHeight, MaxWidth, and MaxHeight gives you increased control over the final size of items in a layout.
-By mixing these properties with FlexGrow, FlexShrink, and AlignItems = Stretch, you are able to have items with dynamic size within a range which you control.
+Using minWidth, minHeight, maxWidth, and maxHeight gives you increased control over the final size of items in a layout.
+By mixing these properties with `grow`, `shrink`, and `alignItems(.stretch)`, you are able to have items with dynamic size within a range which you control.

-An example of when Max properties can be useful is if you are using AlignItems = Stretch but you know that your item won’t look good after it increases past a certain point.
+An example of when Max properties can be useful is if you are using `alignItems(.stretch)` but you know that your item won’t look good after it increases past a certain point.
 In this case, your item will stretch to the size of its parent or until it is as big as specified in the Max property.

-Same goes for the Min properties when using FlexShrink.
-For example, you may want children of a container to shrink to fit on one row, but if you specify a minimum width, they will break to the next line after a certain point (if you are using FlexWrap = Wrap).
+Same goes for the Min properties when using `shrink`.
+For example, you may want children of a container to shrink to fit on one row, but if you specify a minimum width, they will break to the next line after a certain point (if you are using `wrap(.wrap)`.

-Another case where Min and Max dimension constraints are useful is when using AspectRatio.
+Another case where Min and Max dimension constraints are useful is when using `aspectRatio`.

 **Methods:**